C. Vyvyan Howard1*, David W. Johnson2, John Morton3, Susan Michaelis4, David Supplee5, Jonathan Burdon6

 2. Keywords: Aero Gas Turbine Engines; Aerotoxic Syndrome; Aircraft Cabin Air Quality; Nano-Toxicology; Neurological Disease; Oil Seals; Particulate Aerosols; Respiratory Disease; Bleed Air

 Aircraft design in the 1950s was altered to facilitate pressurization and ventilation of the cabin from ‘engine bleed air’ drawn off from the compressor stage of the propulsion gas turbine jet engines or auxiliary power units on board the plane.
-Hitherto cabin pressurizations had been achieved with turbo-compressors, drawing air directly from outside, yet these were heavy and costly on fuel consumption.
-The redesign using unfiltered engine compressor air was thus a cost-saving measure and is found in all current commercial aircraft except one, the relatively recent Boeing 787 (B787) model, which has reverted to the earlier oncept of not using bleed air design.
+Hitherto cabin pressurization had been achieved with turbo-compressors, drawing air directly from outside, yet these were heavy and costly on fuel consumption.
+The redesign using unfiltered engine compressor air was thus a cost-saving measure and is found in all current commercial aircraft except one, the relatively recent Boeing 787 (B787) model, which has reverted to the earlier concept of not using bleed air.